-Rich and hearty meatball stroganoff is a twist on the classic beef dish.
+Rich and hearty Meatball Stroganoff is a twist on the classic beef dish.
 Use your favorite homemade meatballs or frozen store-bought ones to make this a really easy weeknight dinner.
-Mushrooms and meatballs simmered in a rich sauce with sour cream is serious comfort food!
+Mushrooms and meatballs simmered in a rich and savory sour cream sauce is serious comfort food!

 Table of contents